-The workshop paper submission and author notification due dates are at the discretion of the workshop organisers but not later than April 25, 2019 in order to be included in the main conference proceedings.
+The workshop paper submission and author notification due dates are at the discretion of the workshop organisers but not later than the 1st of December, 2019. in order to be included in the main conference proceedings.

 Workshop 1: Classrooms: Empowering and Nurturing Thinking Cultures

 Scope: How can classrooms become places to empower, develop and engage students to independently think, question and be creative?
 According to Ritchhart (2004), learning is a consequence of thinking, and developing a culture of thinking is critical if we want to propel learning forward and motivate learners to confidently embrace challenges.
 Therefore, creating classrooms that are cultures of thinking is crucial.
 What are cultures of thinking?
 Well, cultures of thinking are places in which a group’s collective as well as an individual’s thinking is valued, visible and actively promoted, as part of the students’ day-to-day experience (Ritchhart, R. 2011).

 Objective and Motivation: There are 8 culture forces that help create classrooms that are cultures of thinking.
 The aim of this workshop is to showcase three important culture forces which are, power of language, questioning and thinking routines that are crucial in helping create classrooms that are cultures of thinking.
 The 90 minute workshop will cover the following:

 • Define Cultures of Thinking

 • The Guiding Principles

 • The Challenges to enact to enact the principles